 However, at the end of the day, online tutoring isn't all bad.
 Like most other forms of learning, including the best online learning platforms, digital tutoring has its pros and cons and it's up to the individual and their family to decide if it's the right fit for them.
 Some tutors will reduce their fees when trading online.
-You can open your sessions to more potential students, but the beauty of being an online tutor is the sheer number of students available to you from across the country.
+You can open your sessions to more potential students, including Profs online tsa tutors, but the beauty of being an online tutor is the sheer number of students available to you from across the country.

 Most online tutors set their own rates in relation to how much they think they are worth.
 But mentoring programs, online or in person, are not without challenges.
 Online tutoring, of course, has potential downsides.
 The body of research on the effectiveness of mentoring has been based primarily (but not exclusively) on face-to-face experiences.